Home by the Sea: Single release and video

 Originally released as a single in 1983, "Home by the Sea" did not experience chart success until three years later, when it charted in New Zealand and peaked at number four on the RIANZ Singles Chart.
 In Australia, the song reached number 80 on the Kent Music Report the following year.
 In some countries, such as the Netherlands and Australia, the song was a single with a music video to go with it.
 The promotional video was not taken from The Mama Tour video release, but shot at Reunion Arena, in Dallas, Texas on 21 January 1984, with Phil Collins remaining on the drumkit for the last vocal part.
 "Second Home by the Sea" also appeared much later in a slightly edited form (minus vocals) on the enhanced CD version of the single "Congo" released 14 years later in 1997.

 Live performances

 The song was played live during the Mama, Invisible Touch, The Way We Walk, Calling All Stations (with Ray Wilson on vocals), Turn It On Again, and The Last Domino? tours.
 Live versions have also appeared on the DVDs Genesis Live at Wembley Stadium, The Way We Walk - Live in Concert and When in Rome 2007 as well as the home video The Mama Tour.
-During the Calling All Stations and Turn It On Again tours, the song was transposed to a lower key to account for Ray Wilson's deeper voice in the case of the former, and the weakening of Phil Collins's voice over the years in the case of the latter.
+During the Calling All Stations and Turn It On Again tours, the song was transposed to a lower key to account for Genesis' replacement for Collins as lead singer, Ray Wilson's deeper voice for Calling All Stations, and the weakening of Phil Collins's voice in the years preceding his return for the Turn It On Again tour.
 The "Second Home by the Sea" section, being mostly instrumental, was performed in its original key, including the brief vocal part near the end of the song.